xinyee20/tp/docs/team/xinyee20.md

                    the attendance of students in special cases where they have to go for replacement lessons.
   * Highlights: The implementation of this feature was tricky due to initial deep nesting of `Student` information within `Group`.
   Discussions were held frequently to analyse and re-adjust the project structure to reduce nesting and prevent cyclic dependencies.
-  Changes had to be made to the implementation of the commands to infuse in the `Manager`s.
+  Afterwards, changes had to be made to the implementation of the commands.
 We also had to review and adjust the the implementation of the commands to optimise them as some commands that were applied to all the students took quite a while to run.
    All these major changes made the implementation of the code very time-consuming and rather challenging.

 * **New Feature 2**: Added the ability to award and adjust participation scores of students during lessons
   * What it does:
     * `addscore`, `subscore`, `editscore` - Allows the users to increase, decrease, edit the participation score of a student when viewing a lesson